JuliaDiff/ChainRulesCore.jl/docs/src/writing_good_rules.md

 ### Patterns that need rules in [Zygote.jl](https://github.com/FluxML/Zygote.jl)

-There are a few classes of functions that Zygote can not differentiate through.
+There are a few classes of functions that Zygote cannot differentiate through.
 Custom rules will need to be written for these to make AD work.

 Other patterns can be AD'ed through, but the backward pass performance can be greatly improved by writing a rule.